vivoaquatics/weasyprint/README.md

 # WeasyPrint

 Create PDFs using plain old HTML+CSS.
-Uses [wkhtmltopdf](http://github.com/antialize/wkhtmltopdf) on the back-end which renders HTML using Webkit.
+Uses [weasyprint](http://weasyprint.org/) on the back-end which renders HTML.

 ## Install